joshuakarasik/joshuakarasik/README.md

 ### Currently Working On:
 - 👨‍💻 Full-time Software Engineer driving impactful solutions across automation and intelligent systems.
 - 🚀 Founding Engineer of an AI-powered application built on a proprietary model I personally created and trained — the first of its kind in its space.
-- ☕ Perfecting the art of espresso, one shot at a time.
+- ☕ Perfecting my espresso shots.

 ![](https://komarev.com/ghpvc/?username=jioshuakarasik&color=blue)